Independence of Croatia: Legacy

-Since 2002, 8 October is celebrated as Croatia's Independence Day, while 25 June is recognized as Statehood Day.
-Previously, May 30, marking the day when the first democratic parliament was constituted in 1990, had been commemorated as Statehood Day.
+Between 2002 and 2019, 8 October was celebrated as Croatia's Independence Day, while 25 June was recognized as Statehood Day.
+Previously, 30 May, marking the day when the first democratic parliament was constituted in 1990, had been commemorated as Statehood Day.However, a law enacted in 2019 restored 30 May as Statehood Day (an official public holiday), while 25 June (Independence Day) and 8 October (Day of the Croatian Parliament) were designated as working memorial days.

 Although it is not a public holiday, 15 January is marked as the day Croatia won international recognition by Croatian media and politicians.
 On the day's tenth anniversary in 2002, the Croatian National Bank minted a 25 kuna commemorative coin.